Do you want to boost your career prospects by studying for an engineering project management Master’s degree alongside your current job?

 On this MSc Engineering Project Management Learning at Work Master’s course, you’ll tailor your learning to suit your professional and personal development aspirations, and gain the skills required to further your engineering career, at a time when engineering skills are in high-demand – and many exciting, well-paid careers are available, both in the UK and overseas.

 Because the course is work-based, you need to already be in a full-time, part-time or voluntary role.
-If you don’t have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position (such as a military role) or you have high-level skills through experience that isn’t reflected in your qualifications.
+If you don’t have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position or you have high-level skills through experience that isn’t reflected in your qualifications.

 Qualifications or experience